andygrove/how-query-engines-work/README.md

 - [X] Implement skeleton gRPC client
 - [X] Client can send query plan
 - [X] Server can receive query plan
+- [X] Server can translate protobuf query plan to DataFusion query plan
+- [X] Server can execute query plan using DataFusion
+- [ ] Server can write results to CSV files
 - [ ] CLI to create cluster using Kubernetes
-- [ ] Server can translate protobuf query plan to DataFusion query plan
-- [ ] Server can execute query plan using DataFusion
-- [ ] Server can write results to CSV files
-- [ ] Server can stream Arrow data back to client
 - [ ] Benchmarks
 - [ ] Implement Flight protocol
+- [ ] Server can stream Arrow data back to client
+- [ ] Implement support for all DataFusion logical plan and expressions

 # Building